 First, we must backup our project and its database.

 Second, we must check our exact Sitefinity version either from the bottom left corner of the admin dashboard or from the Sitefinity CMS Project Manager app.
-In my case the version was 10.0.6412.0.
+In my case, it was 10.0.6412.0.

 After backup and version check, we will need to remove all references from the .csproj file.
 To do that right click on the project in the ‘Solution Explorer’ and choose ‘Unload Project’ then again right click and Edit.

 From the .csproj file remove all Sitefinity references that are pointing to bin\ folder.
 As an existing project, there might be assemblies that we have been added.
 Additionally, we should not remove them.
 The references in the .csproj file look like:

 Next step is to delete and the referred files in the bin\ directory.